msieg/deep-music-visualizer/README.md

 ### Depth

-This specifies the max value of the class vector units.
-Numbers closer to 1 yield more thematically rich content.
+The depth specifies the max value of the class vector units.
+Numbers closer to 1 seem to yield more thematically rich content.
 Numbers closer to 0 seem to yield more 'deep' structures like human and dog faces.
+However, this depends heavily on the specific classes you are using.

 Range: 0.01 - 1

 Default: 1

 Example: